Iaguitow/myPortfolio/README.md

 </ul>

 # OTHER INFORMATION
 I'm still working on this project.
 I hope finish it until august.
-It is only a project to "have fun" and learn something.
+It is only a project to "have fun" and to learn something new.